HAG87/atelierbump-site/_docs/01-userguide.md

 Tool packed with several options to randomize and clone nodes.

-- Can be used to directly modify the node transform, add a XForm modifier, or transform applied modifiers gizmo's.
+- Can be used to directly modify the node transform, add an XForm modifier, or transform applied modifiers gizmo's.
 - Set constant, by range or a scripted list of values to apply the transform.
-- Apply the transform in Grid, Local or a Reference coordinate system.
+- Apply the transform in Grid, Local, or Reference coordinate system.
 To use the later mode, pick a reference node first.

 ![randomtransform](/assets/images/ui/rndTrnsform.png){: .align-center .drop-shadow}